 Learn more: motolabdirtbikes.com or call 423-900-2233

-Suspension Lowering is one of the most important things you want to pay attention to.
+Lowering your dirt bike suspension is one of the most important things you want to pay attention to.
 Having your bike sprung properly will ensure the geometry, or attitude of the bike front and rear, has the proper pressure applied to both wheels.

 This affects acceleration, braking, handling, cornering, and overall stability of your bike.

-So what we have here is a completely stock 2017 KTM 250 EXC-F.
+So what we have here is a completely stock 2017 KTM 250 EXC-F dirt bike.

 What we’ve done is make a couple quick changes to illustrate some points of the don’ts of lowering: